-The router is installed near the modem connected to it's Gigabit Internet port of the router which connects to the Internet.
+The access point is installed near the router and physically connected to it from one of the LAN port of the router which connects to the Internet.
 Wireless signals from the router are broadcasted to wireless clients such as laptops (with wireless capability) thereby providing Internet access.